Quick Answer:

 Q6.
 Can I watch F2, F3 and F1 Academy replays offline?

 A6.
 F1 TV gives me on-demand replays for these series, but the same rules apply: I can stream them, but there is no official download button.
-If I download them for offline viewing, I treat them just like F1 races and follow the same legal rules.
+If I download F1 TV videos for offline viewing, I treat them just like F1 races and follow the same legal rules.

 While F1 TV may not directly cater to the needs of those wishing to download videos from F1 TV , StreamGaGa M3U8 Downloader is an effective solution.